corda/corda/docs/source/firewall-configuration-file.rst

         :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.

-   :proxyConfig:  This section is optionally present if outgoing peer connections should go via a SOCKS4, or SOCKS5 proxy:
+   :proxyConfig:  This section is optionally present if outgoing peer connections should go via a SOCKS4, SOCKS5, or HTTP CONNECT tunnelling proxy:

-        :version: Either SOCKS4, or SOCKS5 to define the protocol version used in connecting to the SOCKS proxy.
+        :version: Either SOCKS4, SOCKS5, or HTTP to define the protocol version used in connecting to the SOCKS proxy.

-        :proxyAddress: Host and port of the SOCKS proxy.
+        :proxyAddress: Host and port of the proxy.

-        :userName: Optionally a user name that will be presented to the SOCKS proxy after connect.
+        :userName: Optionally a user name that will be presented to the proxy after connect.

-        :password: Optionally, a password to present to the SOCKS5 Proxy.
+        :password: Optionally, a password to present to the SOCKS5 or HTTP Proxy.
 It is not valid for SOCKS4 proxies and it should always be combined with [userName].

 :inboundConfig:  This section is used to configure the properties of the listening port.
 It is required for ``SenderReceiver`` and ``FloatOuter`` modes and must be absent for ``BridgeInner`` mode: